2164-ServiceNow/Sowmiya-Jayalakshmi-FoodieHub/README.md

      - **Example Flow**:
        - The user clicks a "Fetch Recipes" button, and a list of recipes is displayed with images, names, and summaries.

-4. **View Nutrition by ID**
+4.  **Get a Weekly Meal Plan**
-   - **As a user**, I want to view the nutritional information of a specific recipe by its ID, so I can make informed dietary choices.
+   - **As a user**, I want to generate a personalized weekly meal plan, so I can plan my meals effectively and meet my dietary goals.
      - **Example Flow**:
-       - The user selects a recipe, and its detailed nutrition data (e.g., calories, protein, fats) is displayed.
+       - The user selects preferences (e.g., vegetarian, high protein), and a weekly meal plan is displayed with recipes for each day.

 5. **Quiz App**
    - **As a user**, I want to participate in a food-related quiz, so I can test my knowledge and learn more about cuisines and nutrition.
      - **Example Flow**: